-- Preventive Care: Free preventive health screenings for cholesterol, blood pressure, and glucose test. - Health Education: Health lectures to educate and inform our community about nutrition and early detection of disease. - Advocacy: Support to groups and counseling services for substance abuse, weight management, diabetes program, and seniors' education. - Emergency Management Planning: Integration of the hospital with community wide emergency preparedness efforts. - Leadership and Community Service: Senior Leaders are actively involved in community management, relations and collaboration to build an effective and capable community.
+- Preventive Care: Free preventive health screenings for cholesterol, blood pressure, and glucose test, including our first annual health fair held in September 2018. - Health Education: Health lectures to educate and inform our community about nutrition and early detection of disease. - Advocacy: Support to groups and counseling services for substance abuse, weight management, diabetes program, and seniors' education. - Emergency Management Planning: Integration of the hospital with community wide emergency preparedness efforts. - Leadership and Community Service: Senior Leaders are actively involved in community management, relations and collaboration to build an effective and capable community.